nomad5modules/CircularProgressView/README.md

 // The dependencies
 dependencies {
     /* the circular progress view */
-    compile 'momentum.modules:circularprogressview:1.3.1'
+    compile 'com.nomad5:circularprogressview:1.3.1'
 }
 ```

-This just works with jcenter.
-Not yet with mavenCentral!
+This works with jCenter and mavenCentral.

 ## Precompiled AAR
-You can download the latest precompiled version here http://jcenter.bintray.com/momentum/modules/circularprogressview/1.3.1/circularprogressview-1.3.1.aar
+You can download the latest precompiled version here https://dl.bintray.com/mlostek/maven/com/nomad5/circularprogressview/1.3.1/circularprogressview-1.3.1.aar

 ## Additional information
 * Set the progress to 0 (at the beginning) and 1 (at the end).